 What is wrong with PPP?

 One of the problems associated with PPP is that students can’t remember what they learned a couple of weeks later.
-To that, I say, of course they can’t.
+In reply to that I say, of course they can’t.
 They can’t and won’t remember anything if you don’t revise it regularly.

 A second problem with PPP is that students may overuse the new structure and sound unnatural during the production stage of the lesson.
 To that, I say, so what?
-It’s a lesson, they are practising, and showing they know how to use it.
+It’s a lesson; they are practising, and showing they know how to use it.
 Sounding natural comes after a LOT of production.
-Take a jazz musician; she has to know her scales.
-If she doesn't...she won’t be able to improvise in a given key.
+Take a jazz musician; they have to know their scales.
+If they don’t, they won’t be able to improvise in a given key.
 Are you going to tell a musician not to practise scales because they sound unnatural?
 Scales are drills; they aren’t music, but practising them increases fluency and finger technique, so you sound more natural when you improvise.

-The third, terrible, problem with PPP, is that students may not produce the target language during the free practise stage because they use other language instead.
+The third terrible problem with PPP, is that students may not produce the target language during the free practise stage because they use other language instead.
 There are ways fun ways around that.
-Get students to work with the new structure in inventive ways, like having to include it in a dialogue using different expressions (sad, laughing, angry), playing games with synonyms, including it in quiz questions or pairwork games.
+For instance, get students to work with the new structure in inventive ways, like including it in a dialogue using different expressions (sad, laughing, angry), playing games with synonyms, including it in quiz questions or pairwork games.

 What is TBL?

 By contrast, in a task-based lesson, the teacher doesn’t pre-determine what language will be studied.
-Students perform a task, and the lesson evolves around what crops up.
-That is a great way to teach, especially with intermediate students and up, but what do you do if you have a unit with some specific grammar to get through and your students don’t use it!
+Instead, students perform a task, and the class evolves around what crops up.
+Indeed, that is a great way to teach, especially with intermediate students and up, but what do you do if you have a unit with some specific grammar to get through and your students don’t use it!
 (But why would they, if you never presented it to them?)

 That said, academic nit-picking can be useful now and then, so teachers don’t get stuck in their ways.
 So, rather than debate that one formula is better than another, I recommend teachers vary their approach and give different types of lessons.
 Keep your students surprised and stimulated.
-If you go through the same-old-same-old every single class, it'll become dull.
+Indeed, it’ll become dull if you go through the same-old-same-old every single class.